Integration Pane

 Filtering Environments

 By default, the search is performed on assets in the Production environment.
-To include all other environments such as test, acceptance, and also the Mendix free app environment, Sandbox in the search, click the Filter icon and check Show development environments:
+To include all other environments such as test, acceptance, and also the Mendix Free App environment (Sandbox) in the search, click the Filter icon and select Show development environments:

 Integration Pane Information